ansrrtech/LearningNLP/README.md

 President John F. Kennedy in 1961
 President Richard Nixon in 1973

-1. Find the number of characters, words and sentences for the mentioned documents. – 3 Marks
+1. Find the number of characters, words and sentences for the mentioned documents.
-2. Remove all the stopwords from all the three speeches. – 3 Marks
+2. Remove all the stopwords from all the three speeches.
 3. Which word occurs the most number of times in his inaugural address for each president?
-Mention the top three words. (after removing the stopwords) – 3 Marks
+Mention the top three words. (after removing the stopwords)
-4. Plot the word cloud of each of the speeches of the variable. (after removing the stopwords) – 3 Marks [ refer to the End-to-End Case Study done in the Mentored Learning Session ]
+4. Plot the word cloud of each of the speeches of the variable. (after removing the stopwords)
 5. Code Snippet to extract the three speeches:

 "